ferllop/almighty-simple-deploy/README.md

 ## Setup
 ###In your server
-create the root directory for the project:
+Create the root directory for the project:

     sudo mkdir /var/www/mywebsite

-with the proper user permissions to write there:
+With the proper ssh user permissions to write there:

     sudo chown -R <user>:<group> /var/www/mywebsite

-inside the project folder clone this repository:
+Go into your project directory:

     cd /var/www/mywebsite

+Clone this repository:

-    git clone git@github.com:ferllop/almighty-simple-deploy.git . #Do not forget the dot!
+    git clone https://github.com/ferllop/almighty-simple-deploy.git . #Do not forget the dot!

-Now run the installation script found inside deploy directory:
+Run the installation script found inside deploy directory:

     ./install.sh

 ###In your local environment.
 Clone the repository from your server: